In the future, companies measure Return on Experience before Return on Investment. Here is why.

 2) How do we create a frictionless and coherent experience across our channels?

-3) How can we create the framework for our employees to be better able to service our customers?
+3) How can we create the framework for our employees better serve our customers?

-4) Is there anything we can stop doing if we choose to focus on the moments that matter?
+4) Is there anything we can stop doing if we choose to focus on specific moments?
 Will we be able to do something smarter and more efficient?

 5) What experiences should we measure — and who should be responsible for them?